LPEA seeking applicants for Cooperative Youth Leadership Camp

 “As part of our commitment to community, LPEA, in partnership with our trade association, the Colorado Rural Electric Association, hopes to help young people from those areas served by rural electric cooperatives gain a competitive edge,” said Mike Dreyspring, LPEA CEO.
 “The camp is a hands-on, learn by doing effort.
 Experiences like this truly help those participants who apply themselves achieve greater confidence and leadership abilities that will benefit them in the future.”

-LPEA will sponsor up to four high school juniors, one from each school district within its service territory (Durango, Bayfield, Ignacio and Pagosa Springs).
-All area high school juniors who receive their electric power from LPEA are eligible to participate in the 2018 camp, including home-school students.
+LPEA will sponsor three high school sophomores.
+All area high school sophomores who receive their electric power from LPEA are eligible to participate in the 2019 camp, including home-school students.

-To be considered, students must complete the 2018 Leadership Camp Application and submit it to LPEA, along with a 500-word essay reflecting the student’s personal perspective on leadership.
+To be considered, students must complete the 2019 Cooperative Youth Leadership Camp Application (PDF file) and submit it to LPEA, along with a 500-word essay reflecting the student’s personal perspective on leadership.
 Applicants should have a strong academic record, be interested in enhancing their leadership potential and have an interest in meeting new people.

-Applications are available on the LPEA web site, www.lpea.coop, from high school counselors, and at the LPEA offices in Durango and Pagosa Springs.
-For further information regarding the National Rural Electric Youth Tour to Washington D.C., contact Lonnie Tucker, (970) 382-3511 or firstname.lastname@example.org.
+2019 Cooperative Youth Leadership Camp Application (PDF file) is available on the LPEA web site, www.lpea.coop, from high school counselors, and at the LPEA offices in Durango and Pagosa Springs.
+For further information regarding the Cooperative Youth Leadership Camp at Glen Eden Resort, contact Lonnie Tucker, 970.382.3511 or email@example.com.